Masala Herb

 Zimtsterne are another variety of popular Christmas cookies in the German-speaking regions, prepared Gluten-free with cinnamon as a main ingredient and cut out into stars.

-Learn how to make this Zimtsterne Recipe from scratch with the step by step recipe instructions further below:
+Learn how to make this Zimtsterne Recipe from scratch with the step-by-step recipe instructions further below:

 Zimtsterne Recipe - German Cinnamon Star Cookies [Gluten-Free]. perfect cookies to surprise your loved ones this winter.
 Tasty, moist, lightly spiced and enriched with cinnamon + almonds.
 Get the step by step instructions with pictures for the Zimtsterne. www.Masalaherb.com #cinnamon #stars #cookies #christmas #masalaherb